Can Benzos Cause Psychosis?

 By this stage, you may be dealing with many of the different symptoms of a substance use disorder.
 Because benzos are increasingly important to you, you may stop caring about school, work, and family relationships.
 Your substance use disorder can cause some of the following negative side effects.

-• You continue to use a drug after you realize the harm it is causing you
+• You continue to use a drug after you realize the harm it is causing you.

-• Your appearance, behavior, and physical health may suddenly change
+• Your appearance, behavior, and physical health may suddenly change.

-• Before long, you need more of the drug to feel normal
+• Before long, you need more of the drug to feel normal.

-• You try and fail to quit
+• You try and fail to quit.

-• When you are using benzos, you do things that you would never do under normal circumstances
+• When you are using benzos, you do things that you would never do under normal circumstances.

-• You have financial problems from spending more money on buying drugs
+• You have financial problems from spending more money on buying drugs.

 Once you have developed a substance use disorder, you may experience withdrawal symptoms if you try to stop using benzodiazepines.
 With benzos, withdrawal symptoms are often protracted.
-For the first few months, you may suffer from depression, anxiety, and insomnia.
-In addition, you may develop gastrointestinal, neurologic, and musculoskeletal symptoms.

-Unfortunately, an estimated 2.3 to 18% of Americans have misused tranquilizers or sedatives at some point in their lives.
 In many cases, people use benzos at the same time as alcohol or other drugs.
 By mixing different substances at once, people are likely to suffer from additional side effects and drug interactions.

 What Is Psychosis?